-Organics recycling is coming soon to all residents, multi-family complexes and businesses!
+Organics recycling is mandatory for all residents, multi-family complexes and businesses!

 - WVC&R will provide a food waste pail to all residents, both single-family and multi-family to use in the kitchen.

 - Along with the food waste pail we will deliver detailed information on how to properly participate in the new organics program.

 - If your business or multi-family complex doesn’t already have organics service, please contact WVC&R to comply.

 - Your efforts in recycling organics will help the environment by increasing the diversion of organic materials away from the landfill and toward the production of value-added products such as compost, fertilizers, and biofuels.

 Organics service is provided at no additional charge, it’s included with the cost of your garbage service.